Robredo reunites with rider she hitched a ride with in Cavite

 Since the incident, Abdon received attention online, and was at the receiving end of hate from supporters of the rival camp after he revealed his support swaying to Robredo’s side.

-Talking to the Abdons backstage, they told ABS-CBN News that rhey have now become immune to hate thrown from the other camp, and instead focus on campaigning for Robredo.
+Talking to the Abdons backstage, they told ABS-CBN News that they have now become "immune" to hate thrown from the other camp, and instead focus on campaigning for Robredo.

-“Ngayon po, hindi lang sa na convert na siya, napakasipag pang gumalaw,” Robredo continued, as Sherwin and Tin help her receive gifts on stage from the crowd.
+“Ngayon po, hindi lang sa na convert na siya, napakasipag pang gumalaw,” Robredo continued, as Sherwin and Tin helped her receive gifts on stage from the crowd of Caviteños.

-The couple since becoming “kakamPINKs” joined house-to-house campaign activities for Robredo, meeting celebrities, even Robredo’s children Aika, Tricia, and Jillian.
+The couple have joined house-to-house campaign activities for Robredo, meeting celebrities who volunteer with them, and have even joined Robredo’s children Aika, Tricia, and Jillian in their residential runs to campaign.

 Tin regularly posts on social media their activities, enjoining her followers and their circles to campaign with them.

-Robredo then implored the crowd to look to the Abdon’s story when doing their own house-to-house campaigning.
+Robredo implored the crowd to look to the Abdon’s story when doing their own house-to-house campaigning.

-“Ang pinakasikreto, ang nakita natin dito sa dalawa: buksan natin ang ating mga puso, kahit iba iyong mga paniniwala, mahalin pa rin natin sila,” she said.
+“Ang pinakasikreto [ay] ang nakita natin dito sa dalawa: buksan natin ang ating mga puso, kahit iba iyong mga paniniwala, mahalin pa rin natin sila,” she said.

-Robredo’s second rally in Cavite was attended hy 80,000 said local organizers, nearly double the attendance of her first rally in General Trias of 48,000.
+Robredo’s second rally in Cavite was attended by some 100,000 said local organizers, double the attendance of her first rally in General Trias of 47,000.

-Her Dasmariñas rally concludes her tour of Calabarzon this week, this time with the backing of the powerful Barzagas, with 4th district representative Elpidio “Pidi” Barzaga introducing Robredo on stage.
+Her Dasmariñas rally concludes her tour of Calabarzon this week.
+In her return to the province, this time she has the backing of the powerful Barzagas, headed by Cavite 4th district representative Elpidio "Pidi" Barzaga.

+Barzaga looked back on the Cavite people's history of standing up against colonizers and oppressors, from the Spanish to the Japanese occupation, and especially during the martial law.

+"Ngayon, tumitindig na naman tayo para sa demokrasya, at higit sa lahat, para sa magandang kinabukasan ng ating mga mamamayan, lalong lalo na sa ating mga kabataan," Barzaga said in his introduction of Robredo.

-Sherwin and Tin joined Elpidio Barzaga, Dasmariñas Mayor Jenny Barzaga, and 3rd district representative AA Advincula.
+Sherwin and Tin joined Barzaga, Dasmariñas Mayor Jenny Barzaga, and Cavite 3rd district representative AA Advincula in raising Robredo and Pangilinan's hands at the Dasmariñas rally.